-Residents in the Idaho Advanced Clinician Track complete two years of training in Seattle in an academic university environment, followed by two years in the community setting of Boise, Idaho.
-Clinical rotations are designed to provide exposure to a wide variety of patient populations, increase levels of responsibility under supervision, and allow the resident to explore elective opportunities.
+Residents in the Idaho Advanced Clinician Track complete two years of training in Seattle in an academic university and urban center environment, followed by two years in the community setting of Boise, Idaho.
+Clinical rotations are designed to provide exposure to a wide variety of patient populations and experiences, increase levels of responsibility under supervision, and allow the resident to explore selected opportunities tailored to their interests.

 CRITERIA FOR GRADUATION

-To graduate from the program, and to be eligible to sit for the American Board of Psychiatry and Neurology examinations in Psychiatry, residents must complete 48 months of approved training, including a PGY-1 year (see Application Procedures for a description of acceptable PGY-1 experiences for those residents entering at the PGY-2 level).
+To graduate from the University of Washington Idaho Advanced Clinician Track and to be eligible to sit for the American Board of Psychiatry and Neurology examinations in Psychiatry, residents must complete 48 months of approved training, including a PGY-1 year encompassing the necessary medicine and neurology rotations.

 - Complete, in a satisfactory manner, all required clinical rotations, as well as sufficient electives to total 48 months of training, all required psychotherapy training and assigned scholarly projects.

 - Pass an oral examination that includes interviewing a patient and answering examiners’ questions about diagnoses, formulation, assessment methods, and treatment planning.